-PhD candidate, Neural Computation and Machine Learning, Carnegie Mellon University
+PhD (December 2019), Neural Computation and Machine Learning, Carnegie Mellon University

 Like my PhD advisor, Robert E. Kass, my work is in Statistics and Machine Learning methodology applied to Neuroscience problems.
 My thesis is on graphical network modeling of brain region interactions during working memory tasks.
 I am also interested in the cognitive science of learning and I’m part of the CMU Teach Stat research group.